Magnetic field draping around clumpy high-velocity clouds in galactic halo

-Further discussions on this topic will be presented in the following sections where we take a detailed look at the morphology of the clouds.
+Further discussions on this topic will be presented in the following sections where we take a detailed look at the structural properties of the clouds.

-Uniform density clouds (MU and HU; red and blue dashed lines) are always in the growth regime throughout the time covered by the simulations regardless of the presence of magnetic fields (MU: 104\% and HU: 108\% at $t\approx28$).
+Uniform density clouds (MU and HU; red and blue dashed lines) are always in the growth regime throughout the time covered by the simulations regardless of the presence of magnetic fields (MU: 104\% and HU: 108\% of the initial mass at $t\approx28\,\rm Myr$).
 In comparison, the mass of clumpy clouds (MC and HC; red and blue solid line) decreases during the same time frame.
-We explain this discrepancy comes from the different density contrast between the uniform/clumpy clouds and the halo gas (see $\chi$ in Table \ref{tab:init})\footnote{ Note that we match the initial mass of the uniform and the clumpy cloud to be identical. }: the uniform cloud is overall denser than the clumpy cloud, therefore, it is more resistant to the initial disruption.
-The clumpy cloud has individual overdensities of much higher densities compared to the uniform density cloud, but its low-density interclump gas, which is susceptible to ram pressure stripping, is effectively removed at its disruption phase.
+We explain this discrepancy comes from the different density composition between the uniform/clumpy clouds (see the bottom panel of Fig \ref{fig:init_hist}): the clumpy cloud has individual overdensities (i.e. clumps) of much higher densities compared to the uniform-density cloud, but its lower-density interclump gas is susceptible to ram pressure stripping and is therefore effectively removed at the cloud disruption phase.